adrianpaliz/keepcoding_project/README.md

 ## Acknowledgements

-- Thanks to: my father, my sisters and special appreciation to my beloved girlfriend, who is supporting me strongly me since I decided to take up this journey, for encouraging me to carry on and overcome many obstacles in order to reach my goal :smiling_face_with_tear: .
+- Thanks to: my father, my sisters and special appreciation to my beloved girlfriend, who is supporting me strongly since I decided to take up this journey, for encouraging me to carry on and overcome many obstacles in order to reach my goal :smiling_face_with_tear: .